 Texas professionals often need a license to practice their job.
 This is certainly true of doctors, who are licensed by the state’s Medical Board.
 Did you know that a DWI conviction can jeopardize your professional license, making it harder to earn a living?

 That’s the truth.
-This is one reason to fight a DWI as vigorously as possible.
+This is one reason to fight DWI charges as vigorously as possible.
 Tad Nelson & Associates can help you protect your reputation and your hard-earned medical license.

 You Need to Report Your Arrest to the Medical Board